fbpx

 If there are negotiations, the contents of a termination settlement agreement are typically summarized in the correspondence between legal counsel (either before or after litigation is commenced) or in formal minutes of settlement.

-If you’ve been Terminated, call our Hamilton Employment Lawyers Today
+If You’ve Been Terminated, call our Hamilton Employment Lawyers Today for a Free Consultation

-If you’ve been terminated, it’s important that you seel the advice of a qualified employment lawyer today.
+If you’ve been terminated, it’s important that you seek the advice of a qualified Hamilton employment lawyer today.
 Do not sign anything and do not try to negotiate a severance package on your own.
-Do accept what your employer wanted to pay you – get the severance you are owed.
+Our Hamilton employment lawyers will help you fully understand what you’re owed, and we’ll pursue the maximum compensation we can for your circumstances.

 Please call us today no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton/GTA/Niagara Region at 905-333-8888 or fill in a contact form through our website.
 We would be happy to speak to you about your termination.